Nonlinear optical thermodynamics from a van der Waals-type mean-field theory: Abstract

 \section{Abstract}

-Optical thermodynamic theory provides distinct viewpoint to rich set of optical phenomena in multimode optical systems.
-However, standard theory ignores nonlinear effect, severely limiting its range of application.
-Within a mean-field approximation, we develop a nonlinear optical thermodynamic theory, taking into account the renormalization of linear spectrum due to inter-mode interaction, reminiscent of the van der Waals theory of gases.
-The resultant nonlinear equation of state enables prediction of power localization, as well as cooling/heating in optical Joule–Thomson expansion, thus providing a unified thermodynamic perspective on nonlinear control and transport of optical waves.
+Optical thermodynamics offers a distinctive framework for understanding complex phenomena in multimode systems, yet standard ideal-gas-like formulation neglects the effect of nonlinear interaction on thermodynamic quantities, significantly restricting its range of validity.
+Here, we overcome this limitation by developing a mean-field thermodynamic theory that incorporates the nonlinear renormalization of the mode spectrum.
+The resulting nonlinear equation of state, analogous to that of the van der Waals for gases, enables the prediction of power-dependent mode localization and the description of optical cooling and heating in photonic Joule–Thomson expansion.
+Our work establishes a unified thermodynamic perspective on the nonlinear control and transport of optical waves.